 High-contrast clocks and watches

 Talking watches and clocks

 Various smartphone apps

-Be sure to discuss further with your optometrist as he or she may have a list of services in your area or equipment that you can rent or buy.
+Be sure to discuss low vision aid resources further with your optometrist.
+They may have a list of accessible services in your area, or equipment you can rent or buy.